wariskhan1/Software-Engineering-Coursework/persona/User Stories.md

 that allows students to enjoy scrolling through the website without being bored and so that they could use the website as its substitute for books which can result in wasting time.**

-**As a geography teacher, I would like my students to be able to easily search for information about the world and quickly find rankings in various categories so that they can see which countries and cities have the largest populations and which languages are most spoken in the world.**
+**As a geography teacher, I would like my students to be able to search for information about the world and quickly find rankings in various categories so that they can easly see which countries and cities have the largest population and which languages are most spoken in the world.**

 [User Story For Caroline Clark]